nightroman/FarNet/Vessel/README.md

 [Contents]

-The file history list is opened by the menu command *Smart file history*.
+The file history list is opened by the menu command *Smart history*.

 Keys and actions: